 The UK-wide Justice and Equality Fund (the JEF) aims to make workplaces and other contexts just, safe and equitable for all and ensure that anyone who has been subjected to harassment and abuse, including sexual violence at work, is better able to access support and justice.

-Funding for the JEF comes from generous donations from individuals from all walks of life via the go-fund-me page which states that “We are waking up to the full scale of systemic abuse based on gender and power – abuse that hurts us all.
+Funding for the JEF comes from generous donations from Comic Relief and individuals from all walks of life via the go-fund-me page which states that “We are waking up to the full scale of systemic abuse based on gender and power – abuse that hurts us all.
 Like all big problems, it needs big, bold solutions.
 We have created the Justice and Equality Fund, to create the far-reaching personal, social, legal and policy changes that will ensure everyone can feel safe at work, at play and at home.
 Together we can end the culture of harassment, abuse and impunity.”

 Below are the new programmes from the JEF.
 Click on each programme to find out more:

 The JEF seeks to recognise the critical role played by specialist organisations, in both working with individuals affected by harassment and abuse, and in working to bring about wider change on these issues.

 In Round One we expect the JEF will fund activities and initiatives that are either:

 - delivered solely by women’s organisations (which are led by, and work predominantly for and with, women and/or girls), or

 - led by women’s organisations, in partnership with others.